5ylvino/code_exercise_shortlet/README.md

   ```

 **with server log** \
-We also extend the nextjs server logging to custom log file.
-To make it easy for tracking and tracing errors easily.
+The app also extended the nextjs server logging to custom log file.
+To make it easy for download, tracking and tracing errors easily.
 The `nestjs.log` is located at the root of the project and it is an automatic generated file.

 ### Conclusion